New Orleans Background

 As part of this effort in partnership with the W.K.
-Kellogg Foundation, New Orleans will soon have its own Milk Truck.
-This Milk Truck will provide free transport of maternal milk to infants in New Orleans NICUs and help get the best quality breast pumps to moms who need them, wherever they are.
+Kellogg Foundation, New Orleans now has its own Milk Truck.
+This Milk Truck provides free transport of human milk to infants in southeast Louisiana NICUs and helps get the best quality breast pumps to moms who need them, wherever they are.
 In addition, for NICUs contracted with the Mother's Milk Bank of Louisiana, the Milk Truck will provide free transport of donor milk to the NICU for times when mom’s milk isn’t available.
 The Milk Truck and the Express Yourself Collaborative, together with our community partners and our family team members, are the best possible team to increase community, family, and hospital support and improve each mother’s ability to provide breast milk to their babies, ensuring the healthiest start possible for every Louisiana baby.
 This work is funded by a W.K.
 Kellogg grant.

 New Orleans Staff